Differences in Q10 preparations

-This is why you will get low bioavailability in Q10 products made of unprocessed crystals as less than 1% of the crystalline Q10 will be absorbed.
+This is why you will get low bioavailability in Q10 products made of unprocessed crystals as only very little of the crystalline Q10 will be absorbed.
 This is also probably a major reason why we see such a large difference in price in different Q10 products as the high-cost processing of the Q10 raw material may vary considerably.

 Why bioavailability matters

 Bioavailability measures the body's ability to access a substance.
 In order to benefit from a supplement, the active substance needs to be absorbed and made available to the body.
 If a supplement has a low bioavailability, it will simply pass right through the digestive system and be expelled from the body without any effect.

 There are a number of different parameters that indicate that a Q10 product has a good quality and, thus, a high absorption.

 |High degree of uniformity from batch to batch|